datawire/loom/README.md

 Loom enables operations engineers to provide a self-serve Kubernetes provisioning experience for developers and much more!
 Developers love Kubernetes, but it's a pain to get up and running on AWS and ops engineers usually have better things to be doing than babysitting devs as they get up and running with Kubernetes.

 Thus we have Loom!
-Operators install Loom inside of their AWS account as a persistent running server and developers use the simple HTTP API to self provision their own Kubernetes fabrics.
-Loom handles all the nitty gritty details of network creation and cluster management.
+Ops engineers install Loom inside of their AWS account as a persistent running server and developers use the simple HTTP API to self provision their own Kubernetes fabrics.
+Loom handles all the nitty gritty details of network creation, cluster setup and management.

 ## What is a Kubernetes "Fabric"?